makrai/notes/tripathi1804-multimodal-emo.md

   * data from Speech, Text, and Motion capture data from face expressions, rotation and hand movements
 * Prior research: only Emotion detection from Speech on the IEMOCAP dataset,
-* we are the first that uses the multiple modes of data offered by IEMOCAP for a more robust and accurate emotion detection
+* we are the first who use the multiple modes of data offered by IEMOCAP for a more robust and accurate emotion detection

 # 1 Intro